Test case prioritization using test case diversification and fault-proneness estimations: Background

 When the coverage of a test case on the code units is known, other concepts such as the total coverage of the test case can be computed.
 The total coverage of a test case $t_i$ is formally defined as follows\cite{hao2014unified}:

 The value of $Cover(i)$ is a real non-negative number and can be larger than 1.
-Coverage-based TCP methods take into account coverage of test cases to prioritize the test suite.
+Coverage-based TCP methods utilize coverage of test cases to prioritize the test suite.
 Traditional coverage-based TCP methods will be reviewed in the following subsection.